Review: Turkish Airlines Miles&Smiles Lounge Istanbul Airport

 Inside the Miles&Smiles Lounge

-At the entrance of the Miles&Smiles Lounge is a huge screen covering the entire wall and a grand piano.
-If you turn left, you will head into the main lounge area where you can find most of the seating and all food and drink stations.
+If you turn left, you will head into the main lounge area where you can find most of the seating, as well as all food and drink stations.

-If you however turn right, you will find a big number of lockers and a small business centre with a few computers and printer.
 The lockers come in various sizes and are great if you want to store your carry-on during your stay in the lounge.

 Miles&Smiles Lounge seating

-There are food and drink stations placed throughout the entire lounge so you are never too far off from a bite or drink.
-This is a smart design move by Turkish Airlines as it spreads out the passengers and prevents a single area from becoming clogged with people.
+This is a smart design move by Turkish Airlines, as it spreads out the passengers and prevents a single area from becoming overcrowded with people.

 The first part of the lounge behind the grand piano consists of some live cooking stations and seating which perhaps reminds most of a rustic country tavern.
-Most of the seats here are around dining tables, which makes them perfect for those who wish to have a bite.

 Balcony